RevathyRamalingam/ai-agent/README.md

 1. Clone the repository
 2. pip install -r requirements.txt
+3. Make sure to set the OPENAI_API_KEY in the environment variables
-3. Run the main.py file
+4. Run the main.py file
+    uv run streamlit run app.py
-4. The AI Agent will start running and you can ask it questions
+5. The AI Agent will start running and you can ask it questions

+## Acknowledgement

+Thanks to Alexey Grigorev for the course on AI Agents.
+If you are someone who is interested in AI Agents like me, I highly recommend his course.
+It's completely free.